nqpz/shadowloss/README.txt

 which makes you run even faster.
 You are forced to concentrate so that you can come to a complete stop before you reach the wall.

+Later on, when you have realized the power of the alphabet, you must learn to accept how numbers behave as well.
+The thing is, passing through numbers make you go faster for a while.
+If you cross the number 3, your speed will be greater for 3 seconds, after which it will decrease.
+This effect will be achieved with all numbers.
+The reason why you react this way is because you *like* numbers.
+You simply don't have to concentrate to understand them --- and because of that, you speed up, but only until you realize that you should slow down.
+The higher the number, the longer it takes for you to realize that.
+If you feel like it, you can always destroy numbers with your laser beam, but sometimes it may be beneficial to speed up temporarily.

 License
 =======